SUSE/saptune/development.md

 saptune is build on ibs (and not obs, as saptune is not available on Factory)

 branch from a maintained project (see https://maintenance.suse.de/maintained)

 	osc -A https://api.suse.de bco -M SUSE:SLE-12-SP2:Update saptune

-build the source archive from the github repository (something like 'tar -czvf ../saptune-\<release\>.tgz .') and move it to your obs directory
+build the source archive from the github repository (something like `tar -czvf ../saptune-\<release\>.tgz .`) and move it to your obs directory\
-Or - if the new version is already created in github - copy the archive from https://github.com/SUSE/saptune/releases to your obs directory
+Or - if the new version is already created in github -\
+copy the archive from https://github.com/SUSE/saptune/releases to your obs directory

 change the saptune.spec file, at least the version field

 change the saptune.changes file.
-	first line should be '- update version of saptune v2 to \<new version\>' Add a description of the changes and do not forget to add the bsc# or jsc# reference to these changes.
+* first line should be '- update version of saptune v2 to \<new version\>'
+* Add a description of the changes and do not forget to add the bsc# or jsc# reference to these changes.
-	And don't forget the line length restriction :-) Important - changes of SAP Notes need to be mentioned in the changes file
+* And don't forget the line length restriction :-)
+* Important - changes of SAP Notes need to be mentioned in the changes file

 change the \_service file and add the new version number